dask/distributed/docs/source/worker-state.rst

     :attr:`~TaskState.previous` state.
 memory
-    Task execution completed, or the task was successfully transferred from another worker, and is now held in :class:`WorkerState.data`. error
+    Task execution completed, or the task was successfully transferred from another worker, and is now held in either :class:`WorkerState.data` or :class:`WorkerState.actors`. error
     Task execution failed.
 Alternatively, task execution completed successfully, or the task data transferred successfully over the network, but it failed to serialize or